nkumashi/bob-challenge-employee-service/README.md

 # Running the application

+	- Checkout the bob-challenge-employee-service and bob-challenge-event-service projects from github.
+Make sure you select the naveen branch.

 	- Naviagte to the root folder of the bob-challenge-employee-service project.
 Launch the supporting services: ZooKeeper, Kafka and MySQL database by running the command: docker-compose up -d